keenlok/phaser-colyseus-pac/README.md

 - [ ] Sync Animation/Modes
 - [ ] Sync Death
 - [ ] Lives
+- [ ] Separate(?) the creation from game and link to joining of client

 ### World:
 - [ ] Points